-What to do: Cut down on meat gradually by learning to make veggie versions of your favourite meals or choosing veggie options when eating out.
+Cut down on meat gradually by learning to make veggie versions of your favourite meals or choosing plant-based options when eating out.
 If you’re the kind of person that just wants to dive in the deep end, then cool.
 But most people find it better to ease into change bit by bit, than go from steak-loving carnivore to vegan overnight.

-Base your meals around a plant-based protein-rich food like chickpeas, kidney beans, mushrooms, tofu or nuts.
-Too lazy to cook with wholefoods?
+Base your meals around plant-based protein-rich foods like chickpeas, beans, mushrooms, tofu and nuts.
+Too lazy or busy to cook with wholefoods?
 Don’t worry.
 There are hundreds of different brands of ready-cooked sausages, burgers, pies and mince which are vegetarian or vegan.
 Just make sure you try a few different ones, as the tastes vary a lot.

 I definitely recommend the Thug Kitchen blog for delicious and healthy plant-based recipes, which will make you laugh all the way to the kitchen (warning: LOTS of swearing).
 Vegan Recipe Club is great for a wide range of recipes for all cuisines and also product information and Happy Cow is an unbeatable resource for finding eateries (all over the world) that will provide something more exciting than salad with chips.

 Already vegetarian?
-You could cut down on dairy and eggs, which also have a big climate impact – especially cheese.
+You could cut down on dairy, which also has quite a big climate impact.
 Plant-based versions of milk, butter, yoghurt and cheese are available in every UK supermarket and most coffee shops.
 Most recipes that call for eggs don’t actually need them (unless it’s an egg butty, then tough luck!).